Nonlinear projection-based model order reduction with machine learning regression for closure error modeling in the latent space: Applications and performance assessments

 \subsubsection{Hyperreduction using the ECSW method}

-ECSW is utilized to hyperreduce each considered reduced-order model by training it on the projected residuals, a method particularly effective for unsteady applications \cite{grimberg2021mesh}.
-The ECSW training is conducted using a single parameter combination of $(4.25, 0.0225)$ and takes every $10^{th}$ snapshot from the collected solution trajectories.
+ECSW, which is particularly effective for unsteady applications \cite{grimberg2021mesh}, is used to hyperreduce each considered reduced-order model by training this hyperreduction method on the projected residuals.
+Specifically, the ECSW training is conducted using a single parameter combination of $(4.25, 0.0225)$ and takes every $10^{\text{th}}$ snapshot from the collected solution trajectories.
 The ECSW procedure is executed separately for the traditional PROM and each nonlinear PROM, which incorporates ANN, GPR, or RBF for closure modeling, with the training tolerance consistently set to $\varepsilon_{\text{ECSW}} = 10^{-14}$.
 For the traditional PROM, ECSW results in a considerably larger reduced mesh comprised of $n_e = 5\,746$ elements.
 In contrast, ECSW generates distinctly smaller reduced meshes for each nonlinear PROM: 1\,496 elements for HPROM-ANN, 1\,483 elements for HPROM-GPR, and 1\,487 elements for HPROM-RBF (see Table \ref{tab:ecswtimings}).
 The advantageous behavior of ECSW, as observed with PROM-ANNs and generally applicable to all nonlinear PROMs discussed in this paper, is rigorously explained in \cite{barnett2022quadratic, barnett2023neural}.